fluent/fluent-bit-docs/pipeline/inputs/http.md

 | successful_response_code | It allows to set successful response code. `200`, `201` and `204` are supported.                                                              | 201     |
 | success_header           | Add an HTTP header key/value pair on success.
 Multiple headers can be set.
 Example: `X-Custom custom-answer`                                  |         |

+### TLS / SSL

+HTTP input plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the [TLS/SSL](tcp-and-tls.md) section.

 ## Getting Started

 The http input plugin allows Fluent Bit to open up an HTTP port that you can then route data to in a dynamic way.
 This plugin supports dynamic tags which allow you to send data with different tags through the same input.
 An example video and curl message can be seen below